hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 The second plot is the  **cross-correlation plot**.
 This is a graphical representation of the Pearson correlation of positive- and negative- strand tag densities, shifting the strands relative to each other by increasing distance.
 We will talk about this in more detail in the next lesson.

+> **NOTE:** [SPP](http://www.nature.com.ezp-prod1.hul.harvard.edu/nbt/journal/v26/n12/full/nbt.1508.html) is also very commonly used for narrow peak calling.
+While we will not be going through the steps for this peak caller in this Session, we do have [a lesson on SPP](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/may2017/sessionV/lessons/peak_calling_spp.md) that we encourage you to browse through if you are interested in learning more.

 ***